-<Standard>: 2876, making him the top ranked player in the world.
-By the end of the June 2015 rating period, he will have been world number one for a total of 60 months.
+<Standard>: 2844, making him the world #1 ranked player.
+By the end of the January 2016 rating period, he will have been world number one for a total of 66 months.
 He holds the record for the longest period as the world's top ranked Junior (U20) - 36 months - from 1 January 2008 until 31 December 2010.
 He was also both world number one junior and world number one player for the first 10 months of 2010.
 Furthermore, he holds the record for the highest rating acquired by any player aged 13, and 17 through to 24 inclusive.

 Carlsen has modeled for G-Star Raw, starting with its Autumn/Winter 2010 advertising campaign.

 At the Sohn Conference held in New York in May 2015, Carlsen demonstrated his skill by playing three players in a blindfold clock simul.
 Carlsen and each of the three players were given nine minutes.
 Carlsen won 3-0.
 A video of the event can be seen at the link in footnote (4).

 Carlsen's FIDE player card; Wikipedia article: Magnus Carlsen; live rating: http://www.2700chess.com/; official website: http://www.magnuscarlsen.com/; blogs: http://www.arcticsec.no/index.php?b...
 (English language); http://simonsenlaw.no/ (Norwegian language); World Championship Index: http://www.mark-weeks.com/chess/wcc...; and Olimpbase, the Encyclopedia of Team Chess: http://www.olimpbase.org/